tandroid1/ResponsiveNav/README.md

 - `navContainer` - Container for collapsible menu.
 This can be a wrapper around an unordered list or the unordered list itself in the form of a css selector or jQuery object.
 - `transition` - The duration of the open/close transition in milliseconds.
 Default: `250`.
 - `breakpoint` - Min-width where the nav should no longer collapse.
 Default: `720`.
+- `responsive` - Determines if the menu should automatically create and destroy on resize.
+Default: `true`.
 - `hasSubnav` - Determines if there is a sub-level navigation.
 Default: `false`.
 - `subNavTriggerClass` - Specify a class for the sub-nav trigger.
 Default `subnav-trigger`.
 - `autoCollapse` - If true, all sub-navs will be closed when a new one is opened.
 Default: `true`.